-Part of the GeoBasis Disko monitoring is based on the DiskoBasis-program (2013-2016) and GeoBasis also reflects a close collaboration with Arctic Station.
-This version of the GeoBasis Disko Manual uses guidelines and experiences given by the scientific consultants, field-staff, lab-staff and managers who have been involved in the GeoBasis monitoring in Zackenberg and Nuuk throughout the last 20 years.
-We would like to thank the following people: Bo Elberling, Aart Kroon, Ole Stecher, Christian Juncher Jørgensen, Casper T. Christiansen, Regin Rønn, Andreas Westergaard-Nielsen, Thor Nygaard Markussen, Morten Rasch, Anders Michelsen, Magnus Lund, Stine Højlund Petersen, Kirstine Skov, Birger Ulf Hansen, Mikkel Tamstorf, Anders Lambæk, Elisabeth Larsen Kolstad, Laura L. Frendrup, Jakob Abermann and Sille Myreng, Rasmus Jensen.
+Part of the GeoBasis Disko monitoring is based on the DiskoBasis-program (2013-2016).
+GeoBasis Disko has a close collaboration with Arctic Station and appreciate very much the help and support from the staff at Arctic Station.
+This version of the GeoBasis Disko Manual uses guidelines and experiences given by scientific consultants, field-staff, lab-staff, technicians and managers who have been involved in the GeoBasis monitoring in Zackenberg, Nuuk, and Disko throughout the last 25 years.